-The job titles of Financial Adviser and Financial Planner are often thought to be one and the same.
+It’s often thought that the job titles of Financial Adviser and Financial Planner are one and the same.
 Often when I meet new people, they ask what I do.
 When I explain that I’m a Financial Planner, they might comment “Oh, I work with someone like you; so and so at firm name”.
-But, when I go on to ask them what that person does for them, I’m afraid that they are certainly not receiving a financial planning service.
+So I go on to ask them what that person does for them.
+Reader, I’m afraid that they are certainly not receiving a financial planning service.

-In simple terms, advice is generally more transactional by nature – you buy a property and need mortgage advice; you have some spare income and feel you ought to be saving for the future; you inherit a lump of money and want to invest it; you come to retirement and need to start income from your pensions.
+In simple terms, advice is generally more transactional by nature.
+You buy a property and need mortgage advice; you have some spare income and feel you ought to be saving for the future; or you inherit a lump of money and want to invest it; or you come to retirement and need to start income from your pensions.

 You will find financial planners, like me, often hold an additional qualification of Certified Financial Planner, a globally recognised qualification for financial planning.
 Other qualifications demonstrate technical knowledge, but this qualification really tests the application of that knowledge to real life planning scenarios.

 We take the time to get to know you, our clients.
 Only by understanding your objectives for yourself, your family and the wider community can we ensure that your financial planning is structured efficiently to achieve your goals.